 - Loan Information

-A Federal Perkins loan is a low interest (5%) loan for undergraduate and graduate students with exceptional financial need.
+A Federal Perkins loan is a low interest (5%) loan for undergraduate students with exceptional financial need.

 - Enrollment in an eligible school at least half-time in a degree program

 - U.S. citizenship, permanent residency, or eligible non-citizen status

 - No unresolved defaults or overpayments owed on Title IV education loans and grants